Scaseco/jena-exectracker/README.md

 UpdateEngineRegistry.get().add(new UpdateEngineFactoryExecTracker());
 ```

-The registration check intercepts query and update executions and checks for whether there is a broker in the context.
+The registration intercepts query and update executions and checks for whether there is a broker in the context.
 A broker is both an event listener and an event source - i.e. it is an event distributor.
 If so, the broker is notified of the execution.

 ## Build from Source